FIRSTRobotics/fms-manual/source/audience-display/configuration/settings.rst

 --------------------

 .. image:: images/settings-3.png
+   :alt: Real-Time Score Type picker. "[Default] Full Width" is highlighted.

 Careful consideration should be used before changing these options as they can cause confusion for audience members who are "use to" a traditional layout from year to year.
-For official FRC Events, if in doubt, please contact your Engineering support contact.
+For official FRC\ |reg| Events, if in doubt, please contact your Engineering support contact.

 The default option of "Full Width" is the more traditional score bar that takes up the full bottom third or so of the audience display.
-The alternate view, Center Third, is for use on webcast versions as arranged with FIRST HQ and provides an alternate view of the data in a more compact, centered display.
+The alternate view, Center Third, is for use on webcast versions as arranged with *FIRST*\ |reg| HQ and provides an alternate view of the data in a more compact, centered display.

 Real-Time Orientation
 ---------------------

 .. image:: images/settings-4.png
+   :alt: Real-Time Scoring Vertical Position pickers. "[Default] Red on Left" and "[Default] Bottom of Screen" are highlighted.

 Careful consideration should be used before changing these options, and they may cause confusion for audience members who are "use to" a traditional layout from year to year.
 For official FRC Events, if in doubt, please contact your Engineering support contact.